 *4:00 AM Faith is written each day.
+There are several examples of previously writen daily devotionals.
 If you are interested in receiving a daily message as a text or email contact me at firstname.lastname@example.org or write a comment on this post.

 September 15, 2020

 Life is not a spectator sport.
 If you’re going to spend your whole life in the grandstand just watching what goes on, in my opinion, you’re wasting your life.
 (Jackie Robinson)

 Be very careful, then, how you live—making the most of every opportunity.
 (Ephesians 5:15)

 As a phenomenal ballplayer and a passionate civil rights activist, Robinson continued to play in the conditions that he was dealt when anyone would have understood if he folded.
 He didn’t just participate, he really PLAYED.
 He stole home 19 times.
 Not only was he the first African-American to play in major league baseball, the challenges beyond baseball that followed him into the field also showed his tremendous courage and quiet strength.
 He consistently showed up.
 Living life is about embracing your current circumstances and finding a way to stay in the game.

 I was in college the year the events of September 11th, 2001 took place.
 As I walked down the residence hall that Tuesday evening 19 years ago, I was hit with the faint sounds of T.V.’s covering the earlier events of the day.
 Heavy smoke drowned the sidewalks, the sound of sirens screamed throughout the city, and the American Flags were everywhere.
 No matter how many times I had seen images from the day, I stopped unsure of how to process the events of the day.